 What Are My Rights If I’m Injured at Work in Easton?

-Workers’ compensation insurance is provided by and paid for by the employer, and all workers in PA have the right to collect workers comp benefits if they have become injured at work, aggravated an existing condition, or have become ill from workplace conditions.
+Workers’ compensation insurance is provided by and paid for by the employer, and all workers in PA have the right to collect workers’ comp benefits if they are injured at work, aggravate an existing condition, or become ill from workplace conditions.

 Workers’ comp coverage begins on the employee’s first day on the job.
 Injuries or diseases caused or aggravated by employment are covered under workers’ compensation, regardless of the worker’s previous physical condition.